-We define as the region of interest (ROI) R the region in the background, where there is possible presence of respiratory airflow.
+We define as the Region of Interest (ROI) R the region in the background, where there is possible presence of respiratory airflow.
 It is in this small image region that our statistical algorithm is applied.
 The ROI is characterized by its size, shape, and position.
-Over time, the size and shape of ROI remain the same, but its position changes to cope with the subject's motion (tracking).
-We have experimented with different ROI sizes, and we will give more details about the optimal determination of this parameter later.
+Over time the size and shape of ROI remain the same but its position changes to cope with the subject's motion (tracking).
+We have experimented with different ROI sizes and we will give more details about the optimal determination of this parameter in section VII.
 In this section, we will address the issues of ROI shape and dynamic positioning.

 For simplicity, R was chosen to be a rectangular region.
 Typically, subjects are breathing through the nasal cavity, which results in a downward airflow profile.
 Breathing through the mouth is less prevalent and results in horizontal airflow profile.
-In our dataset, we observed downward airflow profiles [Figure 2(a)] in seven video clips and a horizontal profile [Figure 2(b)] in one video clip.
+In our data set we observed downward airflow profiles (Figure 2(a)) in eight (8) video clips and horizontal profile (Figure 2(b)) in one (1) video clip.
 Hence, we chose a rectangular region R arranged in a longitudinal fashion to closely match the prevalent downward profile of airflow.
-Our experiments have also shown that this shape still worked quite well on the video clip featuring the horizontal airflow profile (97.74% accuracy).
+Our experiments have also shown that this shape still worked quite well on the video clip featuring the horizontal airflow profile (accuracy of 97.74%).